peterwilliams97/aoc/CRITIQUE.md

 - Potential performance issues for very large input strings due to the use of regular expressions.

 **Issues**:
-- In spans_(): The function assumes that the input string starts with multiplication instructions enabled, which may not always be the case.
+- In sum_total(): The use of re.finditer() and regular expressions could be inefficient for very large input strings.
-- In part2(): The function calculates the sum of products for each enabled span separately, which could be inefficient for large inputs with many spans.
+- In spans_(): The function could potentially be optimized for better performance, especially for inputs with many 'do()' and 'don't()' instructions.

 ### Day 4: [aoc2024-day4.py](aoc2024-day4.py)

 **Score**: 7/10

 **Strengths**:
-- Clear separation of concerns with separate functions for Part 1 and Part 2.
+- Clear separation of concerns with separate functions for Part 1 and Part 2
-- Effective use of helper functions (char_positions) and list comprehensions.
+- Effective use of helper functions (char_positions) and list comprehensions
-- Good use of nested loops and conditional checks to explore all possible cases.
+- Clever generation of offsets to check for 'XMAS' sequences in Part 1
-- Clever approach to generating offsets for Part 1 and checking diagonal directions for Part 2.
+- Efficient checking of diagonal directions in Part 2
-- Well-structured and readable code with meaningful variable names.
+- Good use of comments to explain the purpose of each function

 **Weaknesses**:
-- Lack of comments explaining the logic and approach for each part.
+- Lack of error handling for invalid inputs (e.g. missing characters, empty grid)
-- Potential performance issues for larger grids due to nested loops and checking all offsets.
+- Potential performance issues for very large grids due to nested loops
-- No error handling or input validation for invalid or malformed grids.
+- Limited reusability of the code for different problem variations
-- Hardcoded character sequences ('XMAS' and 'MAS') instead of using variables or constants.
+- Lack of test cases or examples to verify correctness

 **Issues**:
-- In part1: Checking all offsets for each 'X' position could be inefficient for larger grids.
+- In part1: The nested loops and offset generation could be optimized for better performance.
-- In part2: Nested loops and checking all diagonal directions could be slow for larger grids.
+- In part2: The diagonal direction checking could be refactored into a separate function for better readability.

 ### Day 5: [aoc2024-day5.py](aoc2024-day5.py)